Skip to main content

 Unknown Environment

-• Relies heavily on reconnaissance and discovery techniques.
+• Requires extensive reconnaissance and discovery

 Methods and Techniques